DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the Functional Programming in [FreeCodeCamp](https://freecodecamp.org)
 - This approach to Functional Programming is very good, step-by-step, very well explained.
 Wooow!!!

+### Day 60: April 11, 2019

+- Doing Introduction to the Functional Programming in [FreeCodeCamp](https://freecodecamp.org)
+- Ok, this is getting really deep. :(